kecnry/crimpl/docs/AWSEC2.md

 Note that charges are being accrued per CPU-second, so it can be costly to leave a large job EC2 instance running longer than necessary.

-To see all running EC2 instances on your AWS account, check the [AWS EC2 Console](https://console.aws.amazon.com/ec2/v2/home#Instances:)
+To see all running EC2 instances on your AWS account, check the [AWS EC2 Console](https://console.aws.amazon.com/ec2/v2/home#Instances:) or continue reading below to access through **crimpl**.

 # Submitting Scripts